IBEX-TUDelft/econagents/docs/source/Tutorial.rst

     }
     ```

 These templates leverage Jinja2 to dynamically insert the current game state.
-The agent's decision-making process follows the prompt resolution logic described in :doc:`Customizing_Agent_Roles`:
+The agent's decision-making process follows the prompt resolution logic described in :doc:`Customizing_Roles`:

 1. The system looks for phase-specific prompts first
 2. If none are found, it falls back to general prompts